shsagir/play-area-sync/docs/migrate-old-to-uni.md

 ## Motivational intro

 The [Old App](/app-old) is sunsetting.
 This guide helps you to migrate an Old App to a [Universal Stack App](app-uni).
-It is recommened for all legacy website kind of projects with low - medium traffic.
+It is recommended for all legacy websites with low to medium traffic.

 The Universal Stack is pretty much like the Old App stack in terms of backward compability and ease of use.
 It's faster and more affordable.
 Also see our [stacks article](/stacks).